Gay man receives homophobic death threats after moving neighbour’s bin

 “From Flat 2.”

-The 30-year-old writer and tour guide moved the bins - which he claims one neighbour has a particular obsession with - to look for a statue of Buddha which is perpetually going missing and replaced it in “roughly” the same position.
+The 30-year-old writer and tour guide moved the bins - which he claims one neighbour has a particular obsession with - to look for a statue of Buddha, which is perpetually going missing and replaced it in “roughly” the same position.

 Josh says that the incident is the culmination of months of “curtain twitching” and passive-aggressive behaviour that both he and his partner have been subjected to since moving to the “middle class” and “leafy” area of Heaton Moor, Greater Manchester in March.

-He explained: “I was living in Clayton beforehand which was really working class and never had any complaints.
+He explained: “I was living in Clayton beforehand, which was really working class and never had any complaints.

 “We got on with neighbours and it was great.
-This is at the other end of the spectrum - I knew there would be lots of rules and regulations.
+This is at the other end of the spectrum, I knew there would be lots of rules and regulations.

 “I was expecting egg and spoon races at the park and pub quizzes but it’s lots of curtain twitching.